Harold Gilman: Beyond Camden Town

 Discover how an artist whose career spanned fewer than 15 years became one of Britain’s most distinguished painters, in the first exhibition of his work in over 35 years.

 The exhibition is curated by James Rawlin and Lara Wardle and tours from Djanogly Gallery, Nottingham.
-It is accompanied by a fully illustrated catalogue.
+It is accompanied by a fully illustrated catalogue (*now sold out).

 Please note that photography is not allowed in this exhibition.
 View our photography policy.